Are you wondering what is the best oil for hair growth and thickness?

 However, I prefer the Tiger balm for pain, aches and pains or headaches (also effective against insect bites, etc.).

-13. How to use the complete amla benefits for hair and improving your health?
+How to use the complete amla benefits for skin and health?

 Amla can be used for beard and hair care, both in oil and powder.
 Personnally, I prefer the oil that nourishes better my dry hair.
 This is what I recommend you for the best results.

 Amla powder benefits for skin.
-How to prepare a facial mask with amla.
+How to prepare a amla face mask?
+Is amla oil good for skin?

-You can also prepare an exfoliating and antioxidant facial treatment with amla powder:
+You can prepare an exfoliating and antioxidant facial treatment with amla powder:

 - Apply the mixture on the face.